Cubs vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Tucker and Ian Happ will be among the stars on display when the Houston Astros face the Chicago Cubs on Tuesday at 8:10 PM ET, at Minute Maid Park.
+Christopher Morel and Alex Bregman take the field when the Chicago Cubs and Houston Astros meet on Wednesday at Minute Maid Park.

-The Astros are favored in this one, at -165, while the underdog Cubs have +140 odds to win.
-The over/under for the matchup has been set at 7.5 runs.
+The Astros are -160 moneyline favorites in this matchup with the Cubs (+135).
+An 8.5-run total has been set in this contest.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.